The Oh, Hello Show: Conan

 Kroll and Mulaney have appeared in character on an episode of Conan O'Brien's TBS talk-show Conan.
 The appearance occurred during O'Brien's week of shows taped from the Apollo Theater in New York City, which coincided with the run of Oh, Hello on Broadway.
 George and Gil appeared during the monologue to give O'Brien a "welcome-back-to-New York-official-basket", consisting of a pre-broken umbrella, a sun-faded photo of Danny Aiello, a cup of three-week-old watermelon, a copy of Fagen's New York, and a gift certificate to St Michael's Cemetery.

 Chelsea

 To promote Oh, Hello on Broadway, Kroll and Mulaney appeared in two episodes of the Netflix talk show Chelsea as Faizon and St. Geegland.
 Host Chelsea Handler also uses "Oh, hello" as her catchphrase to open each show.

 Portlandia

 Faizon and St. Geegland appear in the sketch comedy series Portlandia in the episode "Peter Follows P!nk" where they meet series mainstays Toni and Candace (Carrie Brownstein and Fred Armisen) and invite them to a surprise assisted suicide party.

+Everybody's in LA

+In the talk show John Mulaney Presents: Everybody's in LA, the pair did a segment where they toured Los Angeles on a Manson tour in fourth episode, PARANORMAL.